Reusable Containers for Grab'n Go locations

 - Bring your container (empty, please) back to a Grab’n Go location or dining center cashier stand and to swap out for another clean, sanitized carabiner.

-- Repeat as often as you like.
-Thank you for helping Dining Services reduce waste!
+- Repeat as often as you like!
+Thanks for helping Dining Services reduce waste!

 LEED Gold Certification